 The RSEI approach is very flexible and can be implemented in various ways.
-The use of the model is not limited to any specific set of chemicals; in principle, the adaptable method can model any chemical if toxicity characteristics, physicochemical properties, release levels, and release location are known or can be estimated.
-RSEI is currently implemented as the RSEI Chronic Human Health model, which addresses chronic human health effects and chronic exposures, and uses estimates of annual releases from EPA's Toxics Release Inventory (TRI).
+The use of the model is not limited to any specific set of chemicals; in principle, the adaptable method can model any chemical if toxicity characteristics, physicochemical properties, release levels, and release location are known or can be estimated

 As an indication of improvements in environmental quality over time, RSEI provides a valuable tool to measure general trends based upon relative risk-related impacts of TRI chemicals.
 Although RSEI results do not capture all environmental releases of concern, they generally relate changes in releases to relative changes in chronic human health impacts from a large number of toxic chemicals of concern to the Agency.
-Importantly, RSEI provides an ability to analyze the relative contribution of chemicals and industrial sectors to human health impacts, and RSEI

-Version 2.1.2 August 2004 results serve as an analytical basis for setting priorities for further risk analyses, pollution prevention, regulatory initiatives, enforcement targeting, and chemical testing requirements.
+Importantly, RSEI provides an ability to analyze the relative contribution of chemicals and industrial sectors to human health impacts, and RSEI results serve as an analytical basis for setting priorities for further risk analysis, pollution prevention, regulatory initiatives, enforcement targeting, and chemical testing requirements.

 ES-2.
-General Description of the RSEI Chronic Human Health Model
+General Description of the RSEI Model

-The RSEI Chronic Human Health model calculates values that reflect the risk-related impacts on chronic human health of modeled TRI chemical releases and transfers.
+The RSEI model calculates values that reflect the risk-related impacts on chronic human health of modeled TRI chemical releases and transfers.
 These values do not provide absolute measures of risk and can only be interpreted as relative measures to be compared with other such values (reflecting the direction and the general magnitude of changes at different points in time when analyzing trends, or identifying the relative contribution of variables in a comparative analysis).